collective/inqbus.tagging/README.rst

 Deinstallation
 ==============

+For removing all stored configurations run the profile `profile-inqbus.tagging:purge`.

-Go to Configuration -> Extensions.
+Then go to Configuration -> Extensions.
 Select uninstall inqbus.tagging.
-Deinstallation purges all the configuration

 Using inqbus.tagging